Kirsten Vangsness

-Kirsten Vangsness (born July 7, 1972) is an American actress and writer best known for her role as FBI Technical Analyst Penelope Garcia on CBS's Criminal Minds, as well as the spin-off, Suspect Behavior and Beyond Borders.
+Kirsten Vangsness (born July 7, 1972) is an American actress and writer.
+She is best known for her role as FBI technical analyst Penelope Garcia on CBS's Criminal Minds, as well as the spin-offs Suspect Behavior and Beyond Borders.

 Early life

-Vangsness attended Cypress College in Cypress, California.
+Vangsness was born in Pasadena, California and raised in Porterville, a small town in Northern California where her parents both worked as teachers.
+She attended Cypress College in Cypress, California.
 She later graduated from California State University, Fullerton in 1996.

 Career

 Acting

 Vangsness became involved in acting as a child to help overcome shyness and got her first big break in the theatre, where she won several awards, including the 15 Minutes of Female Best Actress Award, the Los Angeles Drama Critics Award for Best Emerging Comic Actress, and the Golden Betty Award.

+She made her television debut with a guest role on the Disney Channel series Phil of the Future in 2004.
+She also appeared in three episodes of the drama series LAX that year.

+In 2005, Vangsness got her big television break on the CBS's crime drama series Criminal Minds where she portrays FBI technical analyst Penelope Garcia.
+She began the series as a recurring character before being promoted to the main cast in season 2.
+Criminal Minds became a ratings success for CBS, consistently ranking among the network's most-watched programs and winning the People's Choice Award for Best TV Crime Drama in 2017.
+The series ended in 2020 with its fifteenth season, however was revived with Criminal Minds: Evolution just two years later.
+In March 2026, the series was renewed for its twentieth season with Vangsness set to return.

+In 2015, she starred in the American historical fiction neo-noir mysteryblack comedy film Kill Me, Deadly alongside Dean Lemont.
+The film was based on a 2009 play by Bill Robens.
+Her Criminal Minds co-stars Joe Mantegna and Shemar Moore also appear in the film.